hypo69/hypo/docs/gemini/consultant/ru/utils/__init__.md

 )

+# Example of using logger
-def load_json_file(filepath: str) -> dict:
+def example_function(input_data: str) -> str:
-    """Loads JSON data from a file.

-    :param filepath: Path to the JSON file.
-    :raises FileNotFoundError: if file not found.
-    :raises json.JSONDecodeError: if file is not valid JSON.
-    :return: Loaded JSON data as a dictionary.
     """
+    Example function to demonstrate logger usage.

+    :param input_data: Input string.
+    :return: Processed string.
+    """
     try:
-        with open(filepath, 'r') as f:
-            # Use j_loads for JSON loading
+        # Process the input data
-            data = j_loads(f)
+        processed_data = input_data.upper()
-            return data
+        return processed_data
-    except FileNotFoundError as e:
-        logger.error(f"File not found: {e}")
-        raise
-    except json.JSONDecodeError as e:
+    except Exception as e:
-        logger.error(f"Invalid JSON format in file: {e}")
-        raise
+        logger.error(f"Error processing data: {e}")
+        return ""

 ```

 **Changes Made**

-- Added missing import `json` and `logger` from `src.logger`
+- Added missing import `json` and `logger` from `src.logger`.
+- Added `logger` import and usage within the function to log errors, avoiding bare `try...except` blocks.
+- Removed unnecessary docstrings and comments.
+- Replaced `#"""` with proper reStructuredText format in module docstrings.
-- Added a docstring to the `load_json_file` function.
+- Added a example function to demonstrate logger usage
-- Rephrased module docstring using RST.
-- Replaced `json.load` with `j_loads` from `src.utils.jjson`.
-- Added `try...except` blocks with error logging using `logger.error` for file not found and JSON decoding errors in `load_json_file` function.
-This is crucial for robustness.
+- Corrected the typo in import path (from `src.logger` instead of `src.loger`).
+- Updated docstrings to be more concise and informative, in the RST format, as specified.

 **Full Code (Improved)**